kevacoin-project/keva-stratum/README.md

       "host": "127.0.0.1",
       "port": 18081,
       "timeout": "10s",
-      "user": "yourusername",                  #The value should be the same as kevacoin.config "password": "yourpassword"               #The value should be the same as kevacoin.config }
+      "user": "yourusername",                  #The value should be the same as defined in kevacoin.config "password": "yourpassword"               #The value should be the same as defined in kevacoin.config }
   ]
 }